 Success motivates me.
-At SCS Healthcare, we are growing steadily and are a good, successful team.
+At Arvato Healthcare, we are growing steadily and are a good, successful team.
 I am also motivated by being able to again work face-to-face with people post-corona.
 Inspiring each other, making things happen together and enjoying our accomplishments – that’s something great.

 Which skills of yours do you want to develop?

 To be able to communicate in such a way as to have a broad impact.
 I currently have 350 staff, and to reach colleagues at all levels, the message has to be right, otherwise it all just becomes like the telephone game we played as children with all the inevitable misunderstandings.
 A second closely related topic is leadership.
 I need and want to get a better understanding and make smarter decisions on how to engage with and involve my staff.

 They need emotional intelligence, i.e., to be empathetic, able to listen and communicate on an equal footing.
 A good manager also needs to be capable of setting clear goals and mapping out ways to achieve them.
 Regular feedback is also very important – which can be to the point, short and concise, as well as impromptu.
 My motto: “Regular and short rather than seldom and lengthy”.

 Entrepreneurship and creativity are at the core of Bertelsmann’s values.
 What meaning do they have for you?